notbenoit/PimpMyString/README.md

 ## License

-PimpMyString is released under the BSD license.
+PimpMyString is released under the New BSD License.
 See LICENSE for details.